nkp521/NFL-CLI/UserStories.md

-# NFL Roster Manager

-## Team Features

-- **As a user, I want to create a team** by entering its name and city so I can start managing its players.
-- **As a user, I want to list all teams** in the system so I can view or select one to manage.
-- **As a user, I want to view a team’s roster** so I can see which players are on that team.

-## Player Features

-- **As a user, I want to add a player** to a team by entering their name, number, and position.
-- **As a user, I want to list all players** across all teams so I can quickly review or manage them.
-- **As a user, I want to update a player’s details**, with current values shown, so I can make changes easily.
-- **As a user, I want to delete a player** so I can remove them from the system if needed.

-## CLI Experience

-- **As a user, I want to navigate the app through an interactive menu** so I can easily choose what I want to do.
-- **As a user, I want to see current values when updating players** so I can edit only what needs to change.
-- **As a user, I want the app to format output clearly** so it's easy to read results in the terminal.

-## Additional: Position Table

-- **As a user, I want to manage positions in a separate table** so I can reuse and assign them to players across teams.
-- **As a user, I want to list all available positions** so I can reference or assign them easily during player creation or updates.
+# NFL Roster Manager CLI

+## Feature 1: Create a Team

+**User Story**
+As a user, I want to create a team by entering its name and city so I can start assigning players.

+**Details**
+Prompt the user to enter a team name and city.
+Save it to the database and confirm success.

+---

+## Feature 2: List All Teams

+**User Story**
+As a user, I want to list all teams so I can view or select one to manage.

+**Details**
+Show all teams in a numbered list with name and city.

+---

+## Feature 3: View a Team Roster

+**User Story**
+As a user, I want to view all players on a selected team so I can manage its roster.

+**Details**
+Display players on the selected team with name, number, and position.

+---

+## Feature 4: Add a Player

+**User Story**
+As a user, I want to add a player by entering their name, number, and position so they can join a team.

+**Details**
+Prompt for info and associate the player with the selected team.

+---

+## Feature 5: List All Players

+**User Story**
+As a user, I want to list all players across all teams so I can quickly review them.

+**Details**
+Display all players with name, number, position, and team.

+---

+## Feature 6: Update a Player

+**User Story**
+As a user, I want to update a player’s info so I can make changes as needed.

+**Details**
+Show current values, allow updates to name, number, position, or team.

+---

+## Feature 7: Delete a Player

+**User Story**
+As a user, I want to delete a player if they’re no longer on a team.

+**Details**
+Select a player and confirm before deleting.

+---

+## Additional Features

+### Interactive Menu

+**User Story**
+As a user, I want to use a simple menu to navigate all features easily.

+**Details**
+Use a loop-based menu for all CLI actions.

+---

+### Clean CLI Output

+**User Story**
+As a user, I want formatted output so it’s easy to read.

+**Details**
+Display results using tables or clear lists.

+---

+### Manage Positions (Many-to-Many)

+**User Story**
+As a user, I want to manage positions in a separate table so they can be reused across players.

+**Details**
+Use a `positions` table with many-to-many association with players.